 Criteria for determining an equivalency:

-- Course must have been deemed transferable by UGA.
+- The course must have been deemed transferable by UGA.

 - Subject content should be determined to be equivalent by the faculty expert or his/her delegate.